Tessellation

 — Kelly

 No new block to add.
-Just the linguistic layers hiding inside the lessons you're already teaching.
+Just the linguistic layers hiding inside the lessons you are already teaching.
 Early access opens this fall.